 Hikes & walks

-‘Mount Peggy’, is Bequia's highest point with beautiful, unobtrusive views of Bequia from up above.
+'Ma Peggy Rock', is Bequia's highest point with beautiful, unobtrusive views of Bequia from up above.
 Walk from the hotel across towards La Pompe, where you will learn about the history of the whaling industry in Bequia.
-The climb up to Mount Peggy involves trekking through different vegetation zones, including travelling through open pastures, dry scrub bush and finally dry tropical forest to reach the spectacular view at the summit, known locally as Peggy's Rock.
+The climb up to Ma Peggy Rock involves trekking through different vegetation zones, including travelling through open pastures, dry scrub bush and finally dry tropical forest to reach the spectacular view at the summit, known locally as Peggy's Rock.

 Bequia Head is at the north point of the island.
 This hike begins under the Almond Tree in Port Elizabeth.
 Then walk on the road past Spring, Industry and Park beaches, before entering the stone work quarry.
 Following the old smugglers trail towards Bequia Head.

 On the way to Bequia Head you will look down to L'Anse Chemin the original landing site of the first Europeans to settle on Bequia, see cinnamon and gum trees, and wild orchids growing on bare rock!

 Bequia Head offers a stunning view from almost 600 feet above sea level across the Bequia Channel to St. Vincent.
 The return journey brings us back to the quarry at Park and onto Industry Beach where hikers can lunch at the Crescent Bay Bar & Restaurant.
 Hikers often choose to relax at this venue for the afternoon, before walking or catching a taxi back to Port Elizabeth.